THE CONSTELLATIONS OF THOUGHT 4: THE SHAPE BETWEEN WHO I WAS AND WHO I BECAME

 THE SHAPE OF BECOMING

-THIS IS A SUBMISSION TO A FRIENDS MAGAZINE.
-I BECAME SO INVOLVED WITH THE PERSON I MET WRITING THIS AND THE MEANING I PUT INTO THIS ESSAY.
+THIS ESSAY IS A SUBMISSION TO A FRIEND’S MAGAZINE.
+I BECAME SO INVOLVED WITH THE PERSON I MET WRITING THIS ESSAY AND THE MEANING I PUT INTO THIS ESSAY.
 I COULDN’T STOP MYSELF FROM POSTING IT HERE.